behu-kea/ITA24-2-sem/cs101/04-inheritance-access-modification.md

 ## Overview

 - Talk about 4 pillars of OOP.
 With code examples
-  -  Online shopping system
-    - Order - orderId, productName, price
-    - PhysicalOrder - shippingAddress
-    - DigitalOrder - email

   -  Survival MMO
     -  Survivor - name. fightZombies

     -  TheLeader - name, bravery, motivateTeam(), is secretelyTerrified

     -  TheMedic - numberOfMedKits, healSurvivor()

     -  TheGuyWhoAlwaysDiesFirst, tripchance, sayLastWords() <- Lad os spørge chatGPT

   -  **Abstraction** - Abstraction means abstracting away certain details. `hitApi('www.kealanparr.com', HTTPMethod.Get)`This function we dont need to know how it is implemented because we know how to work with it
   -  **Encapsulation** - The action of enclosing something in or as if in a capsule.
 Removing access to parts of your code and making things private is exactly what **Encapsulation** is all about
   -  **Inheritance** - Inheritance is a fundamental concept in object-oriented programming  where a new class (subclass) can inherit properties and behaviors from  an existing class (superclass).
 This allows for code reusability and promotes organization